 EHL has strong design and engineering capability, knowledge and manufacturing prowess.
-It has transformed itself to a preferred developed partner through concentrated focus on innovation, technology and value addition.
-Covid-19 pandemic impacted our core businesses adversely and is still recovering from the impact of lockdown and market volatility.
-Post Covid, things are keeping up in sectors such as Steel.
-The Business performance enhancement, market opportunity assessment, market penetration, sector mapping and growth strategy were key focus areas through out to indulge in new sectors.
-We are keen to establish ourselves in MDF and Plywood, and Corrugation industry with our applicator rolls and press rolls.
-We have strengthened our position in Calender Manufacturing over last year and are on the path of expanding our reach and share of wallet in the market.
+It has transformed itself to a preferred development partner through concentrated focus on innovation, technology and value addition.
+Business performance enhancement, market opportunity assessment, market penetration, sector mapping and growth strategy were key focus areas throughout to indulge in new sectors.
+We are keen to establish ourselves in the Sheet Metal Industry, MDF and Plywood, and Corrugation industry with our applicator rolls and press rolls.
+We have strengthened our position in Calender Manufacturing and are on the path of expanding our reach and share of the wallet in the market.